 - Your month and year of birth

-- Your address when you become adjudicated
+- Your address when you are adjudicated

-- Your current address
+- Your current address unless withheld legally

 - Your insolvency status (for example “current bankrupt”)

 - The time and date that you were adjudicated bankrupt, date of admission into the NAP or date of the DRO

 - The Court where you were adjudicated (if relevant)